Agarciafernandez/MTT/README.md

 # Folder "TPMBM filter"

 This folder contains the implementations of the trajectory PMBM (TPMBM) filter [[8]](https://ieeexplore.ieee.org/document/8455849)[[9]](https://ieeexplore.ieee.org/document/10799204), trajectory MBM (TMBM) filter [[10]](https://isif.org/media/multiscan-implementation-trajectory-poisson-multi-bernoulli-mixture-filter), trajectory PMB (TPMB) filter [4] and trajectory MB (TMB) filter [[11]](https://ieeexplore.ieee.org/document/9190554).
 Each of these filters can be run to estimate the set of alive trajectories or the set of all trajectories at each time step (running a different file).

+It should be noted that the TPMBM and TMBM filters provide the Bayesian recursion to compute the posterior density on the set of trajectories for Poisson point process birth model and multi-Bernoulli birth model, respectively.
+Therefore, they contain all information on the set of trajectories and can in principle provide optimal estimates of the sets of trajectories as well as any other information of interest (subject to the standard pruning approximations).

 To run the filters, execute TPMBM_all_filter.m, TPMB_all_filter.m, TMBM_all_filter.m, TMB_all_filter.m,  TPMBM_alive_filter.m, TPMB_alive_filter.m, TMBM_alive_filter.m, TMB_alive_filter.m.